graphieros/graphieros/README.md

 - 📈 <a href="https://www.npmjs.com/package/tiny-spark?activeTab=readme"><b>tiny-spark</b></a> : an elegant, reactive, responsive and agnostic sparkline chart solution without dependency. <a href="https://tiny-spark.graphieros.com"><b>Docs & Demo</b></a>

-- ⭐ <a href="https://www.npmjs.com/package/target-highlight?activeTab=readme"><b>target-highlight</b></a> : A lightweight, zero‑dependency JavaScript library to spotlight DOM elements with a customizable overlay, border, padding, and optional tooltip.
+- ⭐ <a href="https://www.npmjs.com/package/target-highlight?activeTab=readme"><b>target-highlight</b></a> : a lightweight, zero‑dependency JavaScript library to spotlight DOM elements.
 Single or multiple elements can be highlighted, using usual selectors.
 Ideal to setup a tutorial by highlighting elements. <a href="https://target-highlight.graphieros.com"><b>Docs & Demo</b></a>

 <br/>
 Creator of <a href="https://en.graphieros.com"><b>the graphieros conlang</b></a>, based on the geometry of hexagons